Deer Facts for Kids (Antlers, Habits, and Forest Life)

 A mother deer and her baby deer are standing in a grassy field.

-Having deer in your backyard can be a delightful experience, giving a chance to see them up close.
-Here are some tips to make your backyard deer-friendly and safe:
+Having deer in your backyard can be a delightful experience, giving you a chance to see them up close.

 • Avoid Feeding Deer: While it might be tempting to feed deer, it's best to let them forage naturally.
 Feeding can make them dependent on humans and disrupt their natural behaviors.

 • Protect Your Garden: If you have a garden, consider using deer-resistant plants or installing fencing to keep deer away from your prized flowers and vegetables.
 Deer repellents can also be effective.
-Also, a well placed log or brush pile can encourage deer to look for a more accessible spot.
+Also, a well-placed log or brush pile can encourage deer to look for a more accessible spot.

-• Welcome Deer to the Table: Planting tasty deer favortie plants away from your garden or at the edges encourages deer to eat those instead of the plants you are growing for yourself.
+• Welcome Deer to the Table: Planting tasty deer favorite plants away from your garden or at the edges encourages deer to eat those instead of the plants you are growing for yourself.
 Add species that thrive on natural pruning to path edges.

 • Drive Carefully: Deer are most active during dawn and dusk.
 If you live in an area with a high deer population, be extra cautious when driving during these times to avoid accidents.